-Faxed and e-mailed responses will not be accepted.
+Faxed and e-mailed proposals will not be accepted.

-SHORTLIST SELECTION PROCESS: From the letters of interest and statements of qualifications received, the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area's Technical Review Committee will shortlist a minimum of three (3) firms.
-The shortlist selection date is June 6, 2018.
+SHORTLIST SELECTION PROCESS: From the proposals received, the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area's Technical Review Committee will shortlist a minimum of three (3) firms.
+The shortlist selection date is October 25, 2023.

-NOTE: After completion of the shortlist process, at least three (3) firms will be requested to submit written proposals and make oral presentations.
-Consultant presentations will be made on August 8, 2018.
+NOTE: After completion of the shortlist process, at three (3) firms will be requested to make oral presentations.
+Consultant presentations will be made on November 1, 2023.